Andhika-GIT/Admin-Panel-for-Permssion-Role-Management/README.md

 ## How To Use

--   Clone or Download the source code
+-   Clone/ Download the source code
+-   open the terminal, go to the root project, type php artisan storage:link in the console
+-   create the database, go to .ENV and configure the database connection
+-   type php artisan migrate:fresh in console to migrate the database
--   Run NPM INSTALL
+-   Run npm install
+-   run php artisan serve
+-   run npm run watch

 ## License